-8 Most Ferocious Dog Breeds You Should Not Mess With
+8 Aggressive Dog Breeds You Should Not Mess With

 Dogs are some of the most adorable pets a person can have.
 There are very few other pets that can even come close to a dog.
 Not even a cat can beat a dog in being a man's best friend.
 Having said that, there are certain breeds of dogs which can be quite ferocious and can make you wet your pants if you treat them wrong.
 Here is a list of 8 world's most ferocious dog breeds.
 These can be quite gentle companions if you bring them up the right way, but beware!!
 Do not mess with them or you may end up in a hospital.